Azure/cortana-intelligence-energy-demand-forecasting/Manual Deployment Guide/README.md

 #### 3) [Optional] Publish the dashboard to [Power BIonline](http://www.powerbi.com/)
   Note that this step needs a Power BI account (or Office 365 account).
-  - Click **"Publish"** on the top pannel.
-Choose **'My Workspace'** and few seconds later a window appears displaying "Publishing successed".
-Click the link on the screen to open it in a browser and enter your database credentials by following the instructions.
-To find detailed instructions, see [Publish from Power BI Desktop](https://support.powerbi.com/knowledgebase/articles/461278-publish-from-power-bi-desktop).
+  - Click **"Publish"** on the top panel.
+Choose **'My Workspace'** and few seconds later a window appears displaying "Publishing succeeded".

+  - Click the link on the screen to open it in a browser.
+On the left panel, go to the **Dataset** section, right click the dataset *'EnergyDemandForecastSolution'*, choose **Dataset Settings**.
+In the pop out window, click **Enter credentials** and enter your database credentials by following the instructions.
+To find detailed instructions, please see [Publish from Power BI Desktop](https://support.powerbi.com/knowledgebase/articles/461278-publish-from-power-bi-desktop).

   - Now you can see new items showing under 'Reports' and 'Datasets'.
 To create a new dashboard: click the **'+'** sign next to the
     **Dashboards** section on the left pane.
 Enter the name "Energy Demand Forecasting Demo" for this new dashboard.